PowerDNS/pdns/docs/http-api/search.rst

 .. note::

-  Not all backends support search operation.
+  Not all backends support searching in records or comments.

 Endpoints